 1. Membership.
 The membership categories are:

 Adult Full Member £100

 Junior £35 (under 18s: proof of status required)

 Pay & Play tennis: £8.40 per hour

 Non-members playing with a member must pay £3 per hour court fee.
-[This rule is waved until May 2020]
+[This rule is waived until May 2021]

 St Ann’s Tennis may withdraw the membership of any member who contravenes the rules of St Ann’s Tennis.

 2. Use of Courts

 There is no free play.
 Courts must be booked and paid for before use.